Hudson River Park

-Hudson River Park is a waterfront park on the North River (Hudson River) that extends from 59th Street south to Battery Park in the New York City borough of Manhattan.
-The park, a component of the Manhattan Waterfront Greenway, stretches 4.5 mi and comprises 550 acre, making it the second-largest park in Manhattan after the 843 acre Central Park.
+Hudson River Park is a waterfront park and marine reserve along the Hudson River on the west side of Manhattan in New York City.
+The 4.5 mi linear park extends from 59th Street south to Battery Park and comprises part of the Hudson River Greenway.
+After Central Park, it is the second-largest park in Manhattan at 550 acre, including 400 acre of the river itself protected as the Estuarine Sanctuary.

 Hudson River Park is a joint state and city collaboration, but is organized as a New York State public-benefit corporation.
 Plans for the park were devised in the late 1980s following the cancellation of the Westway plan, which had proposed an interstate highway to replace the deteriorated West Side Elevated Highway.
 The park was established in 1998 and was built in several stages in conjunction with the construction of the surface-level West Side Highway.
 Additional phases were completed between the 2000s and the 2020s.

 Hudson River Park connects many other recreational sites and landmarks.
 It runs through the Manhattan neighborhoods of Lower Manhattan (including Battery Park City, World Trade Center, and Tribeca), Greenwich Village (including the West Village and Meatpacking District), Chelsea, and Midtown West (which includes Hudson Yards and Hell's Kitchen/Clinton).
 The park connects two other waterfront parks: Riverside Park to the north and The Battery to the south.

 Bicycle and pedestrian paths, spanning the park north to south, open up the waterfront for recreational use.
 The park includes tennis and soccer fields, batting cages, children's playground, dog run, and many other features.
 The parkland also incorporates several rebuilt North River piers along its length, formerly used for shipping.